sairaatta/conquer_chess/docs/rulebook/README.md

 Appendix B. Blitz

-B.1    A ‘blitz’ game is one where all the moves must be completed in a fixed time of 10 minutes or less for each player; or the allotted time plus 60 times any increment is 10 minutes or less for each player.
+B.1    A ‘blitz' game is one where all the moves must be completed in a fixed time of 10 minutes or less for each player; or the allotted time plus 60 times any increment is 10 minutes or less for each player.

 B.2    The Competitive Rules of Play shall apply if: